-This form of energy is a molecule called ATP (from adenosine triphosphate) and the process is called cellular respiration.
-Because mitochondria generate around 90 percent of all ATP produced in our body, they are known as “the powerhouse of the cell.”
+This form of energy is a molecule called ATP (from adenosine triphosphate), and the process is called cellular respiration.
+Because mitochondria generate around 90 percent of all ATP produced in the body, they are known as “the powerhouse of the cell.”

 Why Is It Important to Boost Mitochondria?